 It seemed fitting to make a post on how to deep fry a turkey safely.
 I have been getting hungry for turkey, so why wait for Thanksgiving?
 I can fire up the fryer and turn out a succulent, moist deep-fried turkey just because.
 However, we’ve all seen news stories on disasters that occur when turkey fryers go wrong.
 Burnt hair.
 Burnt cars, Burnt houses.
 You get the idea.

 I absolutely love both guacamole and hummus.
-I crave them but sometimes can’t decide which one to make.
-I call this dish God Bless Texas Hummus.
-Tex Mex flavors and Mid Eastern hummus make a savory, delicious fusion.
-A hummus recipe is always great to keep on hand because it’s just so easy to make. […]
+In fact, I often crave them but sometimes can’t decide which one to make.
+Now, I call this dish God Bless Texas Hummus.
+As it turns out, Tex Mex flavors and Mid Eastern hummus make a savory, delicious fusion.
+A hummus recipe is always great to keep on […]

 Last year, I came up with Pumpkin Spice Snack Mix, my own take on cereal snack mix.
 I love all things pumpkin spice, and this was a perfect blend of sweet and salty.